A Targeted Attack

 A Breakthrough at UT Southwestern

 The UT Southwestern research team discovered that when targeted therapies block EGFR, most of the time — when there’s no genetic mutation — the cancer releases a protein called tumor necrosis factor (TNF).
-“By increasing TNF, the cancer cells fight back, to go to their original state,” explains Amyn Habib, M.D., Associate Professor of Neurology and Neurotherapeutics and a member of the Simmons Cancer Center at UT Southwestern.
+“By increasing TNF, the cancer cells fight back, to go to their original state,” explains Amyn Habib, M.D., Associate Professor of Neurology and a member of the Simmons Cancer Center at UT Southwestern.

 Adding a second drug that blocks TNF makes the combo treatment effective against lung cancer, lab studies have found.
 Once TNF is blocked, the cancer responds to the EGFR treatment.